-Curator of the Museum of Domestic Design & Architecture (MoDA)
+Head of Museum Collections, Museum of Domestic Design & Architecture

 Zoë Hendon is the curator of MoDA, and her research interests tend to relate to the museum’s collections.
 Recent research has looked at the influence of Japan on the Silver Studio, resulting in an exhibition at MoDA (Sept 2009-Aug 2010), and a publication: Japantastic: Japanese-inspired patterns for British homes, 1880-1930.